Yonghee9106/naive-bayes-classifier-using-python/README.md

 * get familiar with data attributes

 **Step 2**
-* open a data file in csv, and transform it into a usable format
+* split a data set into a training set and hold-out test set
-* use pandas libaray
-* get familiar with data attributes
+* set the hold-out size

+**Step 3**
+* build a supervised NB model from training data set

+**Step 4**
+* predict the class for test data set, based on a trained model

+**Step 5**
+* evaluate a set of predictions in terms of accuracy